Ernest W. Gibson: Early life

-Ernest W. Gibson was born in Londonderry, Vermont, on December 29, 1872, the son of Saville (Stowell) and William L. Gibson.
+Gibson was born in Londonderry, Vermont, on December 29, 1871, the son of Saville (Stowell) and William L. Gibson.
 He attended local schools, and was a graduate of Black River Academy, where his classmates included Calvin Coolidge.
 He graduated from Norwich University with a Bachelor of Science degree in 1894, and was a member of the Theta Chi fraternity.
 He received his Master of Arts degree from Norwich in 1896.
 He studied law with Eleazer L. Waterman and James Loren Martin, attended the University of Michigan Law School, and was admitted to the bar in 1899.

 Early career

 Gibson was a high school principal in Chester from 1894 until 1898.
 He served as a Chester Village Trustee from 1895 to 1898.

-He was a trustee of Norwich University from 1899 to 1909 and again from 1919 to 1935, and served as vice president of the board of trustees.
+He was a trustee of Norwich University from 1899 to 1909 and again from 1919 to 1935 and served as vice president of the board of trustees.
 Gibson received an honorary LL.D. from Norwich in 1926.

 A Republican, after becoming an attorney he practiced in Brattleboro, where he also served as the Windham County Register of Probate and Deputy Clerk of Vermont's United States District Court.
 From 1904 to 1911 he was a lecturer on constitutional law at Norwich University.

 In 1906 he was elected to the Vermont House of Representatives.
 In 1908 he was elected to the Vermont State Senate, and served as President pro tempore.

 From 1906 to 1910 Gibson served as Brattleboro's Municipal Court Judge.
 In 1910 he ran unsuccessfully for the Republican nomination for lieutenant governor.

 Gibson became a leader of the Progressive movement in Vermont, which ultimately led to creation of a recognized faction within the Vermont Republican Party, the Aiken-Gibson Wing.
 The Aiken-Gibson Wing was more liberal than the party establishment, which had been led for years by conservative business interests including the Smith family of St. Albans, the Fairbanks family of St. Johnsbury, and the Proctor family of Proctor.

 Despite his Progressive views, Gibson remained loyal to the Republicans and worked to keep Vermonters with similar views in the party.
 To that end, in 1912 he was a delegate to the Republican National Convention.

 Gibson served as Windham County State's Attorney from 1919 until 1921, and was Secretary of Civil and Military Affairs (chief assistant) to Governor James Hartness in 1921.